Studying economics teaches you about social policy and financial markets, useful for careers in finance, accountancy and government administration

 Work experience

-Individual government departments may also be able to offer work experience and you should contact the department directly to find out more.
+Individual government departments may also be able to offer work experience.
+Contact departments directly to find out more.

-Any work experience is useful as it allows you to build essential skills in a variety of areas including teamworking, communication and time management.
-Contact local volunteering or charity organisations such as Do-it for volunteering opportunities.
+Any work experience, either paid or voluntary, is useful as it allows you to build essential skills in areas such as teamworking, communication and time management.

 Search for placements and find out more about work experience and internships.